smlavine/smlss/README.md

 smlss.sh is licensed under the
-[GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html), which can be found in smlss/GPLv3.
-Files in the scripts/ directory are individually licensed under either the MIT license (which can be found in smlss/MIT.txt) or under the GPLv3.
+[GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html), which can be found in GPLv3.txt.
+Files in the scripts/ directory are individually licensed under either the MIT license (which can be found in MIT.txt) or under the GPLv3.
 See the copyright notice at the head of each file for details.

 The files scripts/extract and scripts/dmenurecord were originally written by